ToniWonKanobi/theoveranalyzed.net/posts/2015/2/19/the-anatomy-of-taylor-swifts-new-style.md

 Title: The Anatomy of Taylor Swift's New "Style"
 Date: 2015-02-19 10:05
 Link: http://www.vox.com/2015/2/19/8068789/taylor-swift-style-annotated
-Description: Vox breaks down Taylor Swift's latest single.
+Description: "Midnight, you come and pick me up, no headlights."
 Tags: Taylor Swift
 Video: https://youtu.be/l_b86duruvs

-Kelsey McKinney for Vox, on Taylor Swift's latest video for Style:
+Kelsey McKinney for Vox, on Taylor Swift's latest, <i>Style</i>:

 > All of the songs on this album are 100% pop.
 You know, some of them tell stories.
 They aren't stories like she was telling on [Fearless][wikipedia] or [Speak Now][wikipedia 2].